How to buy EBOS Group (EBO) shares

 EBOS Group share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while EBOS Group 's is 0.3118.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while EBOS Group 's is 0.338.
 This would suggest that EBOS Group 's shares are less volatile than average (for this exchange).

 EBOS Group overview